mlochbaum/BQN/tutorial/list.md

 ## Some list functions

 <!--GEN
-Primitives ⟨"≍%.%Solo%Couple", "∾%,%%Join To", "⌽%q%Reverse%Rotate"⟩
+Primitives ⟨"⋈%.%Enlist%Pair", "∾%,%%Join To", "⌽%q%Reverse%Rotate"⟩
 -->
 Let's introduce a few primitives to work with lists.

-Make one or two atom arguments into a list with `≍`, pronounced Solo in the one-argument case and Couple in the two-argument case.
-This might not seem to merit a symbol but there's more to come.
-Don't call it on lists and ponder the results, igniting a hunger for ever more dimensions.
+Make one or two arguments into a list with `⋈`, pronounced Enlist in the one-argument case and Pair in the two-argument case.
+This is kind of the same thing as list notation, and in fact I'd write the two examples below as list literals.
+But BQN is set up to get the most out of functions, so it's very useful to have a function version of that special syntax for lists built in.

-        ≍ 4
+        ⋈ "elt"

-        2 ≍ 4
+        2 ⋈ 4

 Concatenate lists with Join To (`∾`).
 The little chain link symbol—technically "inverted lazy S"—is my favorite in BQN.
 Hook those lists together!